Thomas Naselaris, Ph.D., Primary Investigator

 Thomas majored in Math and Philosophy as an undergraduate at Indiana University.
 He received a Ph.D. in Neuroscience under Apostolos Georgopoulos at the University of Minnesota.
 He completed a postdoctoral fellowship under Jack Gallant at University of California, Berkeley.
 He joined the Department of Neurosciences at MUSC as an Assistant Professor in 2012.
 He is now an Associate Professor in the Department of Neuroscience at the University of Minnesota, and a member of the Medical Discovery Team on Optical Imaging and Brain Science at the Center for Magnetic Resonance Research.
 He is co-founder and currently Executive Chair of the Conference on Cognitive Computational Neuroscience.

-Ghislain St-Yves, Ph.D., Post-Doc
+Ghislain St-Yves, Ph.D., Staff Scientist

 Ghislain completed a Biophysics B.Sc. and Physics M.Sc. at UQTR, Québec.
 He subsequently studied at the University of Calgary, where he received his Ph.D. in Physics under Prof. Joern Davidsen in 2015.
 His main thesis work focused on simulations, modeling, and analysis of the statistical properties of 2D and 3D spatiotemporal chaos in chemical and electrochemical systems.
 Ghislain started postdoctoral studies in neurosciences at MUSC in June 2015.